reeshuffled/reeshuffled.github.io/_posts/2023-05-16-My-Favorite-Albums.md

 15. FM!
 By Vince Staples (2018)
 16. Die For My Bitch by Baby Keem (2019)
 17. Hypochondriac by Brakence (2022)
+18. Wires...and the Concept of Breathing by A Skylit Drive (2008)

 EPs:
 1. Memphis May Fire - EP by Memphis May Fire (2012)